All Products

 count

-Number of messages sent to the queue.
+The total number of messages published to a queue.

 {tenant_userid,instanceId,vHost,queueName}